Kristina01111000/Drws_site/README.md

 and make the pages for them, do at least 2 comments for each, try to get 4
-	Make slide for the wellness self check -> when it is finalized, picture is done Add new wellness self check pdf to the page everywhere -> remove the word “self” from the self check add the lines that Dr W is going to send about the score
+	Make slide for the wellness self check -> when it is finalized, picture is done Add new wellness self check pdf to the page add the lines that Dr W is going to send about the score

-Try to add padding to the ‘Find out ….’ paragraph make sure the pdfs all look good on the site change the title on the site to self assessement change the links also make sure that it updates correctly
+make sure the pdfs all look good on the site make sure that it updates correctly